frequency-chain/docs/pages/Basics/TokenAccounts.md

 **Capacity is currently under development - more details will be released soon.**

-Capacity is a value transaction that allows for the ability to send messages or do a consistent amount of work on the chain that continues over time.
+Capacity is a alternative transaction model that allows for the ability to send messages or do a consistent amount of work on the chain that continues over time.
 It is a non-transferable resource that acts as an alternative to using FRQCY tokens to perform certain transactions and is managed through a rate-limited continuous stream of transactions.

 Users must have a Token Account to engage with FRQCY tokens and Capacity.